FAIRmat-NFDI/nomad-distro-template/README.md

 rm plugins.txt
 ```

-The `nomad.yaml` is now moved to the `configs` directory, please copy over any changes you wish to keep and remove the old one:
+The `nomad.yaml` is now moved to the `configs` directory, please copy over your existing `nomad.yaml` there:

 ```
-rm nomad.yaml
+mv nomad.yaml configs/nomad.yaml
 ```

 Finally, the new recommendation is to either `git clone` the distribution repository or to `curl` the whole repository so the `nomad-oasis.zip` can also be removed: